“Dang Good Cleaning for that Dang Good Feeling!”

 See this Deck Cleaning 101 for more information.

 Pressure washing is a great way to clean your deck fast, but it’s not as simple as it looks.
-You need the right setting and the right nozzle to ensure you are not going to damage the deck.
-Once you are set up, aim the pressure washer first at a spot you can repair, just in case your calculations are off!
+You will need the right setting and the correct nozzle to ensure you don’t damage the deck.
+Once set up, aim the pressure washer first at a spot you might easily repair, in case things go wrong and your calculations are off!
 Be sure that all children and pets are away from the area.
-Pressure washing can be done, but it is not a requirement in getting a clean deck.
-If you live in Calgary and wish to have some pressure washing done by the experts check out our Window Cleaning page for details and prices.
+Pressure washing can be done, but it is not the only way to get a deck clean.
+However, f you live in Calgary or surrounding areas and wish to have some pressure washing done by the experts check out our Window Cleaning page for details and prices.

 Share our Blog – How to Clean the Deck Naturally.